vuepress/core/docs/advanced/cookbook/markdown-and-vue-sfc.md

 # Markdown and Vue SFC

 Each Markdown file is first compiled into HTML, and then converted to a Vue SFC.
-In other words, you can take Markdown as Vue SFC:
+In other words, you can write a Markdown file like a Vue SFC:

 - Blocks `<script>` and `<style>` are treated as Vue SFC blocks as they are.
 In other words, they are hoisted from the `<template>` block to the top-level of SFC.
 - Everything outside `<script>` and `<style>` will be compiled into HTML, and be treated as Vue SFC `<template>` block.